netopyr/open-dolphin/README.md

 When "switching" all attribute properties get updated for all attributes that share the same dataId.
 The same is true when any value changes.

+== Dirt Flag ==

+Attributes have a dirty flag that can be used to detect when the attribute contains a value different that its original one.
+This flag is observable trough standard POJO bindings (i.e, PropertyChangeListener).

 How to build
 ------------